Inesh-Reddy/reacthooks_useeffect/README.md

 useEffect can also return a cleanup function, which will be executed when the component unmounts or when the dependencies change and the effect re-runs.

-It's important to manage side effects with useEffect to prevent memory leaks and ensure your component behaves as expected across different rendering cycles.
+It's important to manage `side effects` with useEffect to prevent memory leaks and ensure your component behaves as expected across different rendering cycles.

+## Side Effects

+- In React, the concept of side effect encompasses any operation that reach outside the fuctional scope of the React component.
+These operations can affect other components, interact with the browser, or perform asynchoronous data fetching.

+Examples:

+- SetTimeout
+- fetch
+- setinterval
+- document.getElementById("").innerHTML = "".

         import { useEffect, useState } from 'react'